 Student Leadership → Student Member of the Board

 The Student Member of the Board (SMOB) is a voting member of the Montgomery County Board of Education.
-The SMOB can vote on matters related to collective bargaining, capital and operating budgets, and school closings, reopenings and boundaries.
-The SMOB cannot vote on negative personnel actions.
+The SMOB can vote on matters related to collective bargaining, capital and operating budgets, and school closings, reopenings and boundaries, but not on negative personnel actions.
+Montgomery County is one of two counties in Maryland to give this position full voting rights.
 The SMOB is not paid, but receives a $5,000 college scholarship, Student Service Learning hours, and one honors-level social studies credit.

 Listen to what students had to say about the importance of voting in this election: